 Major sources of data on marital status are censuses, sample surveys and national estimates based on population register data or on estimation methods using census data.
-Censuses usually cover the whole country or include representative samples of households and individuals for certain topics, and the vast majority of surveys are nationally representative.
+Censuses usually cover the whole country or include representative samples of households and individuals for certain topics.
+Most surveys are nationally representative.
 A note is indicated where the data are excluded for certain areas and population subgroups.